timescale/docs/timescaledb/getting-started/create-cagg/create-cagg-basics.md

 The query may take some time to run because it needs to perform these calculations.
 After the calculation results are stored, querying the data from the continuous aggregate is much faster.
-Run the following query to get all the data in your continuous aggregate, and note how much faster this is than Step 1, where the `SELECT` statement queries and aggregates the raw data.
+Run the following query to get all the data in your continuous aggregate, and note how much faster this is than running the aggregate `SELECT` query on the raw hypertable data.

 ```sql
 SELECT * FROM stock_candlestick_daily